Andrew-S-Rosen/mof-adsorbate-initializer/docs/monatomics.rst

 .. literalinclude:: _static/monatomic.py

 Okay, let's dive right in!
-MAI requires the calling of a module known as the :class:`~mai.adsorbate_constructor.adsorbate_constructor` object, which tells MAI what kind of adsorbate you'd like to make.
+MAI requires the calling of an object known as the :class:`~mai.adsorbate_constructor.adsorbate_constructor`, which tells MAI what kind of adsorbate you'd like to make.
 For simple monatomic species, there are only a few arguments you need to worry about.

-1. The ``ads_species`` argument is a string of the element that you want to add to the structure.
-In this example, we wanted to an oxygen atom, so we set ``ads_species='O'``.
+1. The ``ads`` keyword argument is a string of the element that you want to add to the structure.
-2. The ``bond_dist`` argument is the desired distance between the adsorption site (i.e. the Cu species) and the adsorbate (in Å).
-Here, we set ``bond_dist=1.75``.
+2. The ``d_MX1`` keyword argument is the desired distance between the adsorption site (i.e. the Cu species) and the adsorbate (in Å).
-3. The ``site_idx`` keyword argument is an integer representing the ASE ``Atoms`` index of the adsorption site (i.e. the Cu species).
-Later in this guide we'll show how this parameter can be determined automatically, but for now we have manually set it to the 0-th ``Atoms`` index via ``site_idx=0``, which corresponds to one of the Cu atoms.
-To find out the ASE indices for a given structure, you can inspect_ or visualize_ the ``Atoms`` object associated with the CIF file.
-Generally, it is the same indexing order as you'd find in your favorite CIF viewer (e.g. VESTA_).

 That takes care of initializing the :class:`~mai.adsorbate_constructor.adsorbate_constructor` object.
 Now we can use this object to call a function to initialize the adsorbate.
 This is done via :func:`~mai.adsorbate_constructor.adsorbate_constructor.get_adsorbate`.
-Generally, the only information you'll need to provide is the file path to the CIF of the MOF.
-In this case, we set it to ``Cu-BTC.cif`` in our current working directory.
 The output of calling :func:`~mai.adsorbate_constructor.adsorbate_constructor.get_adsorbate` is a new ASE ``Atoms`` object with the adsorbate initialized.
+The commonly used keywords for monatomic speies are as follows:

+1. The ``atoms_path`` keyword argument is the filepath to the starting CIF file of the MOF.
+2. The ``site_idx`` keyword argument is an integer representing the ASE ``Atoms`` index of the adsorption site (i.e. the Cu species).
+Later in this guide we'll show how this parameter can be determined automatically, but for now we have manually set it to the 0-th ``Atoms`` index via ``site_idx=0``, which corresponds to one of the Cu atoms.
+To find out the ASE indices for a given structure, you can inspect_ or visualize_ the ``Atoms`` object associated with the CIF file.
+Generally, it is the same indexing order as you'd find in your favorite CIF viewer (e.g. VESTA_).

 Now let's see what happens as a result of running this code!
 The initialized structure is shown below: